kajananchinniah/Neovim-Config/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-Afterwards, simply copy and paste the .vimrc file into your .vimrc file and install inside vim using:
+Afterwards, simply copy and paste the init.vim file into your .vimrc file and install inside vim using:
 ```
 :PlugInstall
 ```